About Me: James Byrne (he/him)

 Many of the men who work with me say that what matters most is not only professional training, but the sense that they do not have to explain or justify parts of their lives here.

 More recently, I have begun working with ceramics, which has become another way of learning patience, attention, and the slow process of shaping something by hand.
+I share my home with my cats: Emilio, Púca, and Sharon (there are stories behind those names).
+Community matters deeply to me.
+Over the years, I have founded and been involved in a number of projects, some that flourish, and others that remain works in progress.

 Background